kbimpis/mt_vote_tallying_server/README.md

 # This repository contains the implementation of a vote-tallying program in C. It is implemented in three parts: A multi-threaded server, a multi-threaded client, and some bash scripts for testing purposes.
-It was completed in the context of a university assignment and rewarded full credit.
+It was completed in the context of a university assignment and awarded full credit.

 ## Summary
 The server is launched, then a client process.
 The client process opens the input file, containing individual votes, then creates a new thread for each line.
 Each thread connects to the server (TCP connection) and communicates with it.
 The communcation follows the protocol: